vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-package-install.md

 [Multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni) is a container network interface (CNI) plugin for Kubernetes that enables attaching multiple network interfaces to pods.
 With Multus, you can create a multi-homed pod that has multiple interfaces.

 To install the Multus package, repeat the steps for the package installation.
-An example screenshot is shown below for multus-cni installation.
+An example screenshot for Multus CNI installation follows.

 ![](img/tanzu-pkgs/tanzu-pkgs16.png)